-In order to enter the U.S., you must obtain the appropriate entry visa from a U.S. Embassy/Consulate.
-A U.S. visa gives you permission to apply for admission to the United States in a particular status.
-DO NOT use a tourist visa or the visa waiver program to enter the U.S. if you are not coming here to be a tourist.
-Obtain a visa for the correct status.
+In order to enter the United States and study, you must obtain the an F-1 student visa from a U.S. Embassy/Consulate.
+An F-1 student visa gives you permission to apply for admission to the United States and if approved, study in the United States.

 Visa Information and Regulations

 If you are coming to the U.S. for the first time to study, you must use a visa that indicates the school you will be attending.
 That means that if you obtained an F-1 visa with another school's I-20 but you have decided to attend Pasadena City College, you must go back to the Embassy/Consulate and have the notation on your visa changed to indicate the Pasadena City College.
 (Current students who have attended another school in the U.S. prior to coming to PCC may use the original visa if it is still valid.)

 All visa applications require a face-to-face interview with a US consular officer.
 The visa application process can take up to 6-8 weeks, so plan accordingly and plan ahead.

 Appointments are required for all non-immigrant visa applicants.
 Visit http://www.usembassy.gov to locate the embassy or consulate near you.
 Visit Visa Appointment and Processing Wait Times for visa appointments and wait times.
 For additional information you may wish to visit the new website by the Department of Homeland Security - STUDY in the STATES.

 Meeting with Consular Officer